From the Blog

 Online Etiquette: Be the Same Person Online as You are Face to Face

-Free speech is a right, but sometimes it can get out of hand and there is a lack of self-editing and self-policing when people post online, especially now on social networking sites.
+Free speech is a right, but we forget about online etiquette.
+There is a lack of self-editing and self-policing when people post online, especially now on social networking sites.
 There has been a plethora of great social media websites and other ventures created to produce organic growth online and connecting people together.
 But some people ruin it for others when they do not watch what they are posting.

 Instead of people simply being civilized and sharing their thoughts, they are screaming their message at you with CAPITAL LETTERS and useless information that is rarely based on fact.
 They are using the Internet as a mask so they can do what they please without consequence.